-Dr. Healy and his team can perform bone grafting using the patient's own tissue, donor tissue, or synthetic material.
+Our surgeons can perform bone grafting using the patient's own tissue, donor tissue, or synthetic material.

 So what is dental bone grafting?
 Basically, it is a procedure that uses natural or synthetic bone to regenerate and strengthen the bone in your jaw.
 Natural bone can be taken from another area of the body while synthetic bone can be created and integrated.
-Dr. Healy and his team can perform bone grafting with all types of grafts: those taken from patients themselves, from donors, and synthetic grafts.
+Dr. Healy and Dr. Hurtado can perform bone grafting with all types of grafts: those taken from patients themselves, from donors, and synthetic grafts.

 Reasons for Bone Grafting